Kaelan Majekodunmi

-Kaelan Andrew Moore Majekodunmi (/en/; born 21 February 2004) is a professional soccer player who currently plays for Perth Glory in the A-League Men as a centre-back.
+Kaelan Andrew Moore Majekodunmi (/en/; born 21 February 2004) is a professional soccer player who plays as a centre-back for club Swindon Town.
 Born in England, he represents Australia at youth level.

 Career

 Majekodunmi made his senior debut for Perth in the Round 11 clash against Melbourne Victory, where despite Perth ultimately losing 3–2, Majekodunmi scored to tie the game at 2–2.
 He would make appearances for the Glory in the final nine games of the season, and scored his second goal against Sydney FC in a tightly contested 1–1 draw.

+On 6 August 2026, Majekodunmi returned to his birth country of England to sign for EFL League Two club Swindon Town after a successful trial.